FOSSEE/st-scripts/conditionals/script.rst

 ..
 Objectives
 .. ----------

 ..
-Clearly state the objectives of the LO (along with RBT level)
+By the end of this tutorial, you will be able to

+.. * Use if/else blocks
+.. * Use if/elif/else blocks
+.. * Use the Ternary conditional statement - C if X else Y

+.. to check conditions in your programs.

 ..
 Prerequisites
 .. -------------

 ..
-1. Name of LO-1
-..
-2. Name of LO-2
-..
-3. Name of LO-3
+1. Basic datatypes and operators

 ..
 Author              : Madhu
    Internal Reviewer   :